MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 - Private Endpoints aren't currently supported for shortcuts to S3.
 - S3 shortcuts are read only.
 - The maximum depth of nested shortcuts is 10.
-- Shortcuts to Kusto tables aren't discovered as tables in Lakehouse.
+- Shortcuts to KQL tables aren't discovered as tables in Lakehouse.
 - Spaces in shortcut names won't be discovered as Delta tables.
 - Shortcut paths can't contain “%” characters.
 - Copy function doesn't work on shortcuts that directly point to ADLS containers.
 It's recommended to create ADLS shortcuts be created to a directory that is at least one level below a container.